-In an Advance and Reimbursement Agreement dated May 17, 2010, the District and SPASCO of Colorado LLC (Developer) agreed that the District would recognize advances made by the Developer and would accept additional cash advances from the Developer for reimbursement by the District.
+In an Advance and Reimbursement Agreement dated May 17, 2010, the District and the Developer agreed that the District would recognize advances made by the Developer and would accept additional cash advances from the Developer for reimbursement by the District.
 The reimbursement would include interest at a rate of 7.0%.
 The payment of the reimbursement is subject to the District's annual appropriation.
 On October 24, 2011, the District approved the assignment of rights to seek reimbursement from the District for advances from SPASCO of Colorado LLC to International Bank of Commerce.
-The District did not receive any advances from the Developer during 2018 and there were no outstanding advances payable at December 31, 2018.
+In conjunction with the issuance of the Series 2020 Bond, the District paid \$975,000 to International Bank of Commerce to reimburse SPASCO for certain public improvements constructed in prior years for the benefit of the District.